hitoshi-watase/sercrod/docs/reference/directives/case.md

 - Keep branch ordering explicit:

-  - Nablla always processes branches in DOM order.
+  - Sercrod always processes branches in DOM order.
   - Place more specific cases before more general ones when using patterns such as regular expressions or predicate functions.

 - Keep switch blocks shallow: